mwenell/languageSelector/README.md

 ```

 # How the Correct Translation is Showed or Hided in inline translations
-The Javascript code generates as first child of body tag a "style" tag which includes CSS styles to show the selected language translations and hide unselected languages.
+The Javascript code generates as first child of head tag a "style" tag which includes CSS styles to show the selected language translations and hide unselected languages.
 Below is and example of the content of style tag.
 Do not insert this "style" tag into your HTML, Javascript creates it automatically.
 ```
 <style>
    :not(LANGUAGE)>:lang(fi) {display: none}